April 13th, 2018

 MeshMagic 3D is a simple and intuitive 3D design application, which allows users to create 2D objects and expand them into 3D meshes.
 It also creates 3D renderings, allows you to colorize 3D objects and easily prepare STL files for 3D printing.

 If you found this article useful, share it with your friends!
 Do you know a great free 3D modeling application?
 Tell everyone about it in the comments below.
+And if you think 3D modeling is too hard – hop on the marketplace and get your model in minutes!

 Tell us what you think!